cms-sw/cmssw/DPGAnalysis/SiStripTools/README.md

 ## ROOT Macros
-This package contains a library of ROOT macros that can be loaded by executing `gSystem->Load("libDPGAnalysisSiStripToolsMacros.so")` in the root interactive section, followed by
-`#include "DPGAnalysis/SiStripTools/bin/DPGAnalysisSiStripToolsMacrosLinkDef.h"` in case Root 6 is used.
+This package contains a library of ROOT macros that can be loaded by executing `gSystem->Load("libDPGAnalysisSiStripToolsMacros.so")` in the root interactive section.
+In case Root 6 is used the autocompletion of the macro names using the TAB is available only after a macro is executed.

 ### BSvsBPIXPlot
 `BSvsBPIXPlot(TFile* ff, const char* bsmodule, const char* occumodule, const int run)`